-The daredevil of the family will undoubtedly want to try the brand new ice slide.
+The daredevil of the family will undoubtedly want to try the ice slide.
 We won’t tell if you want to pretend it’s a luge.

 If you’re trying to fill a big portion of the day, head to Center in the Square where there are several attractions in one stop.
 The 6,000 gallon coral reef is quite an unexpected treat, and we’re proud to tell you it’s also the largest aquarium of its kind in the Mid-Atlantic Region.

-The other attractions at the Center are the Harrison Museum of African American Culture, Mill Mountain Theatre, Science Museum of Western Virginia, and Roanoke Pinball Museum.
-For ease of access, get a Center Pass + Roanoke Pinball Museum.
-Children 4 and under are free.
+The other attractions at the Center are the Harrison Museum of African American Culture, Mill Mountain Theatre, Science Museum of Western Virginia, Roanoke Starcade, Kids Square Children's Museum, and the Roanoke Pinball Museum.
+For ease of access and discounted prices on admission, consider purchasing a Star Pass.

 December is one of the liveliest times of the year in downtown Roanoke, as well as one of the most beautiful.
 Any visitor or local will want to get in the midst of it all by taking in special events and exciting performances like these:

 - Dickens of a Christmas is a Friday night spectacular complete with chestnuts roasting on an open fire right in the heart of downtown.
 Wax nostalgic with a carriage ride and old fashioned delights!
 Free!